jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

 use.

 To start the server with manage.py:
-(makahiki)vagrant@precise32:~/makahiki/makahiki$ ./manage.py runserver
+(makahiki)vagrant@precise32:~/makahiki/makahiki$ ./manage.py runserver 0.0.0.0:8000

 To start the server with gunicorn:
-(makahiki)vagrant@precise32:~/makahiki/makahiki$ ./manage.py run_gunicorn
+(makahiki)vagrant@precise32:~/makahiki/makahiki$ ./manage.py run_gunicorn -b 0.0.0.0:8000

-View the site in your host machine's web browser at http://localhost:8080.
+View the site in your host machine's web browser at http://localhost:8001.
 ===============================================================================

 2.1.11.
 Update the Makahiki Instance